SI-7(6) - Software, Firmware, and Information Integrity | Cryptographic Protection

 IA-0004 Secondary/Backup Communication Channel Threat actors may compromise alternative communication pathways which may not be as protected as the primary pathway.
 Depending on implementation the contingency communication pathways/solutions may lack the same level of security (i.e., physical security, encryption, authentication, etc.) which if forced to use could provide a threat actor an opportunity to launch attacks.
 Typically these would have to be coupled with other denial of service techniques on the primary pathway to force usage of secondary pathways.

-IA-0004.02 Receiver Threat actors may target the backup/secondary receiver on the space vehicle as a method to inject malicious communications into the mission.
+IA-0004.02 Receiver Threat actors may target the backup/secondary receiver on the spacecraft as a method to inject malicious communications into the mission.
 The secondary receivers may come from different supply chains than the primary which could have different level of security and weaknesses.
 Similar to the ground station, the communication through the secondary receiver could be forced or happening naturally.

 IA-0005 Rendezvous & Proximity Operations Threat actors may perform a space rendezvous which is a set of orbital maneuvers during which a spacecraft arrives at the same orbit and approach to a very close distance (e.g. within visual contact or close proximity) to a target spacecraft.